marcdotson/asc-template/README.md

 - `/output` Output from model runs, not pushed.
 - `/presentations` Presentation slides.
 - `/private` A catch-all folder for miscellaneous files, not pushed.
-- `/writing` Case studies and the paper.
+- `/writing` Reports, posts, and case studies.
+- `/.venv` Hidden project library, not pushed.
 - `.gitignore` Hidden Git instructions file.
-- `.venv` Hidden project library, not pushed.
+- `.python-version` Hidden Python version for the reproducible environment.
 - `requirements.txt` Information on the reproducible environment.

 ## Reproducible Environment

-Every package you install lives in your system library, accessible to all projects.
-However, packages change.
-Add a reproducible environment by creating a project library using venv.
+After cloning this repository, go to the project’s terminal in Positron and run `python -m venv .venv` to create the `/.venv` project library, followed by `pip install -r requirements.txt` to install the specified library versions.

+Whenever you install new libraries or decide to update the versions of libraries you use, run `pip freeze > requirements.txt` to update `requirements.txt`.

 For more details on using GitHub, Quarto, etc. see [ASC Training](https://github.com/marcdotson/asc-training).